DIY Mini Split Installation

 Install Remote Mount, Filters, & WiFi Adapter

-The USB WiFi adapter was easy to install as well.
-The port is located on the underside of the door.
+The USB WiFi adapter was easy to install in the port on the underside of the door. as well.

-I turned the unit off by hitting the power button to the lower left of your screen.
+First, I turned the unit off by hitting the power button to the lower left of my screen.

-I can set a schedule for the unit to turn on and off at a certain time.
-This works well, but I still login after it is supposed to shutoff because I’ve noticed that sometimes it doesn’t shut off.
+In addition, I can set a schedule for the unit to turn on and off at a certain time.

 In conclusion, I hope this DIY mini split installation tutorial of the Mr Cool DIY-18-HP-230A provided you with some value.